Educational Justice

 Program Highlights

 With our robust clinical training program, every student will complete at least 450 hours of practicum in a clinical setting, including at least 280 hours of face-to-face counseling by graduation.
+Students who select a specialization pathway will complete additional clinical hours.
 Through faculty guidance and self-reflection, students gain the confidence and skills to enter the field as mental health practitioners.

 Admission Requirements